Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

 ![design](/assets/aks/firewallpost.jpg)

-An user request traversal for Azure Firewall, Azure Application Gateway and Azure Front Door is described below.
+An user request flow for Azure Firewall, Azure Application Gateway and Azure Front Door is described below.

-### Azure Firewall traversal
+### Azure Firewall request flow

-Azure Firewall traversal consists of following.
+Azure Firewall request flow consists of following.

 1. User request arrives at a public IP address.
 1. Azure Firewall has a NAT rule to route the incoming request to private address of Azure Internal Load Balancer associated with Service controller in AKS.
 1. An Azure User Defined Route (UDR) is created with Azure Firewall as "Next Hop".
 This UDR is associated with subnet containing AKS cluster.
 1. Azure Firewall has Network and Application rules created to allow egress traffic originating from AKS cluster.

-### Azure Application Gateway traversal
+### Azure Application Gateway request flow

-Azure Application Gateway traversal consists of following.
+Azure Application Gateway request flow consists of following.

 1. User request arrives at a public IP address which is configured as a front-end IP address for Azure Application Gateway.
 1. Azure Application Gateway is configured with *Prevention* as Firewall mode.
 1. Azure Application Gateway has a HTTP probe created for Azure Internal Load Balancer inside AKS subnet.

-### Azure Front Door traversal
+### Azure Front Door request flow

-Azure Front Door traversal consists of following.
+Azure Front Door request flow consists of following.

 1. User request arrives at a public IP address which is configured as a backend address for Azure Front Door.
-1. XXXX.
+1. Azure Front Door uses public IP or any publically routable DNS address as it's backend.
+In this example, Azure Front Door is using Azure Firewall's public IP as a backend.
 1. Azure Front Door has a WAF Policy created with *Prevention* mode.
 1. WAF Policy associated with Azure Front Door has Azure Managed Rule Set assigned to it.
 1. WAF Policy with Azure Managed Rule Set is applied to the Azure Front Door front endpoint.

 ## SQL Injection vulnerability

-Sample application is created with known SQL injection vulnerability.
+Sample application is written using Java Servlet.
+It has a known SQL injection vulnerability.
 Application has components as described below.

+> This post has used Java Servlet with SQL injection for demo purpose only.
+This does not imply that Java Servlet has this vulnerability.
+Java Servlet is a mature platform and has platform features to prevent SQL injection.

 ### HTML Page